Tara de la Garza

 Medium: Mixed Media & Sculpture

 Tara de la Garza is an Irish/Australian artist who has exhibited nationally and internationally with the The Lodge Gallery NYC, San Diego Art Institute, No Longer Empty, Chashama, David & Schweitzer NYC, Figment, MassMOCA and Aggregate Space Gallery SF.
 Her work is in the collection of the Metropolitan Museum of Art’s Watson Library.
-She currently resides in the San Francisco Bay Area where she is a Cubberley artist in resident.
+She currently resides in the San Francisco Bay Area.
 Tara studied a BA/Fine Art at Curtin University, Australia.

 Recently, Tara de la Garza opened a book on natural history and was confronted by a photo of a decomposing albatross with a stomach full of plastic.
 It set something off in her: a realization of humankind’s pervasive impact on the planet, even in the earth’s most remote and supposedly pristine corners.
 At that moment, she decided to align her artmaking with a longstanding interest in conservation and waste management.
 As archaeologists dig through the particular era called the Anthropocene, de la Garza thinks we will see the impact of what she has termed ‘the Plastocene’.